 Nonstimulant drug side effects include:

 Note: These drugs require careful monitoring.
 Changing the dosage, frequency or medication can control side effects.

 With behavioral therapy, a licensed mental health professional will work with the patients, parents and teachers, if applicable, to train the parties in behavior management.
 There is an emphasis on appropriate behavior and call to ignore minor inappropriate behavior.
 Effective incentive programs are designed, and immediate, consistent consequences are applied in the form of removing privileges.
 Behavioral therapy needs to be tailored to the patient’s specific needs.

 Some elements of behavioral therapy include:

 - Goal setting -- Specific goals are set and accomplished, such as completing a chore, finishing an assignment, playing well with others, sitting still in one place, etc.

 - Rewards and consequences – The patient receives rewards or consequences for his or her actions.
 Negative behavior is handled with time out or loss of privileges.

-- Consistent long-term therapy – Goal setting, rewards and consequences need to be applied consistently until the child adopts these behavioral changes appropriately.
+- Consistent long-term therapy – Goal setting, rewards and consequences need to be applied consistently until the adolescent adopts these behavioral changes appropriately.

 What is the role of nutrition and vitamins in treating ADD/ADHD?